heaths/function-rustlang/README.md

 #### Environments

-We'll create two environments: "test" and "production" to match our provisioned slot names.
+We'll create two environments: "staging" and "production" to match our provisioned slot names.

 1. In your project settings, click **Environments**.
 2. Create an environment named "production".
 Set the **Deployment branch and tags** to `main`.
 I recommend you also set required reviewers accordingly.
-3. Repeat the previous step to create an environment named "test".
+3. Repeat the previous step to create an environment named "staging".
 You do not need to set required reviewers.

 With your resources provisioned, you can set up [OpenID Connect][OIDC] to deploy to staging and production environments: